Tiercen/MixedMessages/Documentation/design.md

 #### Logic

 1. Select a message template
-    a.
-Uses a random number function to select a value between 0-3.
+    1. Uses a random number function to select a value between 0-3.
 2. Message Templates
-    a.
-Loving
+    1. Loving
-        i.
-Select a greeting from the Loving Greeting array ii.
-Select a nickname from the Nicknames_theirs array
+        1. Select a greeting from the Loving Greeting array
+        2. Select a nickname from the Nicknames_theirs array
-    b.
-Uplifting
+    2. Uplifting
-        i.
-Select a greeting from the Uplifting Greeting array ii.
-Select a nickname from the Nicknames_theirs array
+        1. Select a greeting from the Uplifting Greeting array
+        2. Select a nickname from the Nicknames_theirs array
-    c.
-Naughty
+    3. Naughty
-        i.
-Select a greeting from the Naughty Greeting array ii.
-Select a nickname from the Nicknames_theirs array
+        1. Select a greeting from the Naughty Greeting array
+        2. Select a nickname from the Nicknames_theirs array
-    d.
-Self Affirmation
+    4. Self Affirmation